 - Consolidate pharmaceutical regulation and policy across the continent;

 - Invest in sub-regional manufacturing hubs – they are already easily identifiable now;

 - Institutionalise local procurement as a policy in global health funds and institutions.

 By publishing this report, Development Reimagined aims to provide ideas for actionable solutions across the development sector for all stakeholders – African and non-African – to improve how they plan, regulate, invest, and deliver on the African Union’s Agenda 2063 and the UN Sustainable Development Goals, including health.

-The report is available for download in English here, and French and Chinese versions will follow within the week.
+The report is available for download in English here, as well as in French here and Chinese here.

 Part 2 and 3 of the series will be released later in August 2022.